Rsharma-6/CodeRome/README.md

 ### How to Use

-1. Create or Join a Room
+1. **Create or Join a Room**
    - On the home page, enter your name.

- - Click Create Room to generate a new one (a UUID-based Room ID is created automatically).
+   - Click **Create Room** to generate a new one (a UUID-based Room ID is created automatically).
    - Share this Room ID with others to collaborate in real time.

- - Alternatively, Join Room using an existing Room ID.
+   - Alternatively, click **Join Room** using an existing Room ID.

-2. Collaborate in Real Time
+2. **Collaborate in Real Time**
    - Once inside, all participants see each other’s code instantly as they type.
    - When a new user joins or leaves, all members get a toast notification.
    - The code is synchronized across all users in real time.

-3. Run and Share Output
+3. **Run and Share Output**

- - Choose your preferred language (e.g. Python, C++, Java).
+   - Choose your preferred language (e.g., Python, C++, Java).

- - Click Run Code to compile.
+   - Click **Run Code** to compile.
    - The output is automatically sent and shown to everyone in the same room — fully synchronized.

-4. Copy Room ID / Leave Room
+4. **Copy Room ID / Leave Room**
    - Easily copy your Room ID for sharing.

- - Leave the session with one click — other users get notified instantly
+   - Leave the session with one click — other users get notified instantly.